demisto/COPS/README.md

 ## What is the promise of the DFIR Playbook Spec?
 * **Open** - open sourced, so analysts can create, share and contribute incident response process in same language.
-* **Semi/Fully automated** - since playbook in the incident response world often must have some manual steps, but sometimes can be fully automated.
+* **Semi/Fully automated** - since playbooks in the incident response world can often be fully automated, but sometimes must include some manual steps.
 * **Visibility** - give the organization members (SOC team, management) an overview on the incident response process.

 ## Version